 Are compliance and regulation in your wheelhouse?
 Do you find you focus on taxes, financial reporting, audits and customer-facing areas in your accounting and finance jobs?
 Finally, do you find your client base consists of individuals and businesses?
 If so, a CPA may be your best finance certification.
 The American Institute of CPAs (AICPA) represents the CPA profession and develops the CPA exam, which allows qualified individuals to become licensed CPAs in the U.S.

-- What you’ll need — A bachelor’s degree (with additional requirements in accounting and business-related college courses) and one or two years of experience under the supervision of a licensed CPA.
-These requirements vary from state to state.
+- What you’ll need — At least a bachelor’s degree (with additional requirements in accounting and business-related college courses) and one or two years of experience under the supervision of a licensed CPA.
+These requirements vary from state to state, so check with your State Board of Accountancy, and make sure your school has the appropriate accreditations.

 - Exam pass rate — Around 49 percent in 2016